coding-to-music/battlecode2021/README.md

 - JRE - Java Runtime Environment
 - JDK - Java Development Kit

-## Download the correct Java Version 8
+## We will use Oracle's version of Java - Download the correct Java Version 8
 Before the file can be downloaded, you must accept the license agreement.
 The archive binary can be installed by anyone (not only root users), in any location that you can write to.
 However, only the root user can install the JDK into the system location.
 // Change directory to the location where you would like the JDK to be installed, then move the .tar.gz archive binary to the current directory.
 That leads to this page [here, you are looking for Java SE 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)